jezhumble/lapm/syllabus.md

 * _Toyota Kata_ by Mike Rother
 * [Toyota Kata Handbook](www-personal.umich.edu/~mrother/Homepage.html) by Mike Rother

-## Week 9 - The Role of the Product Manager
+## Unit 9 - The Role of the Product Manager

 Our final class will cover what is expected of a product manager, including the skills, responsibilities and key activities product managers must perform.